Ops226/kx-packet-inspector/docs/engine_internals/internal-imgui-analysis.md

 ## Summary

 Analysis of the client's executable and memory dumps reveals that ArenaNet integrated a specific version of the Dear ImGui library, likely for internal debugging, real-time analysis, and development purposes.
 This UI is not accessible to players by default but appears to be deeply integrated into the engine's core systems.
-The potential to re-enable or hook into this UI is significant and warrants further investigation.
+The potential to re-enable or hook into this UI is significant.
+However, it should be noted that important parts of these tools are likely missing from the public build due to conditional compilation, limiting what can be fully restored.

 ## Evidence